-13.1.
-We will deliver training on this policy and the procedures that support it, including team briefings; basic lift safety awareness training; and on the job training for those delivering the programme of lift inspections, planned maintenance and repair works as part of their daily job.
+12.1 We will deliver training on this policy and the procedures that support it, including: team briefings; basic lift safety awareness training; and on the job training for those delivering the programme of lift inspections, planned maintenance and repair works as part of their daily job.
 All training undertaken by staff will be formally recorded.

-14. Performance Reporting
+13 Performance Reporting

-14.1.
-We will report robust key performance indicator (KPI) measures for lift safety.
-These will be provided to the Chief Officer - Housing and Property on a monthly basis and Cabinet and SLT on a quarterly basis.
+13.1 We will report robust key performance indicator (KPI) measures for lift safety.
+These will be provided to the SLT and the Chief Officer - Housing and Property on a monthly basis and to the Cabinet on a quarterly basis.
 As a minimum, we will report: